nginx-proxy/nginx-proxy/README.md

 See [Automated Nginx Reverse Proxy for Docker][2] for why you might want to use this.

+nginx-proxy-letsencrypt is a fork of nginx-proxy which adds Let's Encrypt support.
+Let's Encrypt allows multiple virtual hosts to have TLS certificates automatically created and renewed!
+The reason the jwilder/nginx-proxy was forked is because it seemed unlikely that the specific Let's Encrypt use case world be added to the more generic nginx-proxy project and the Let's Encrypt client does add some storage overhead.
+See [pull request](https://github.com/jwilder/nginx-proxy/pull/300) for details about fork.
+See [Let's Encrypt section](#lets-encrypt) for configuration details.

 ### Usage

 To run it: